 You should now have a .tx folder inside your repository.
 Inside this folder, a configuration file will contain the information used to identify the project on a Transifex server.

 The next thing we need to do is add resources to the configuration file.
-The simplest way to do this is with tx add command, which will start an interactive session:
+The simplest way to do this is with the tx add command, which will start an interactive session:

 Now, your .tx/config should look like this: